South Side Girls Explore Science Careers At Museum Of Science And Industry's We Run STEM Event

 “The goal was really to build a sense of empowerment and confidence in young people in STEM, particularly girls and gender expansive youth who are impacted by gender discrimination, sexism, racism, classism,” said Margy LaFreniere, the event’s organizer and an education project manager at the museum.
 “We’re trying to provide a joyful antidote to those and a sense that young people can be themselves in STEM.”

 To set up the event, LaFreniere sent invitations to various South Side organizations, including school groups and a Girl Scout troop.
-She coordinated the learning stations with five outside partners: PepsiCo, Building Bridges, Code Your Dream, Current and NeuroMaker.
+She coordinated the learning stations with five outside partners: PepsiCo, Building Bridges, Code Your Dreams, Current and NeuroMaker.

 Building Bridges founder and president Shy Brown — who goes by “Dr. Shy” — organized the cosmetic chemistry station.
 She helped kids mix body scrubs, lip gloss and hair conditioner, all while teaching them about product development.